Advancing Youth Mental Health in Colorado

 • Strong classroom adoption and educator satisfaction

-Following the presentation, a panel of regional leaders will discuss the future of youth mental health, educator resiliency, and what Colorado schools need next.
+We invite community leaders to join us as Dr. Bailey presents the findings.
+Following the presentation, a panel of regional leaders will discuss what these results mean for the future of youth mental health and educator resiliency in Colorado.

 Who Should Attend